 The Dublin Well Woman Centre is governed by a Board of Directors, which has strategic oversight of Well Woman.
 The Board sets our direction and priorities, and ensures the organisation is effective and accountable.
 Board members give their time voluntarily and are not remunerated.
 The Chief Executive, Alison Begas, reports to the Board, and runs the organisation on a day-to-day basis.

 The Board meets eight times during the year, and meetings focus on the overall purpose and direction of the Dublin Well Woman Centre, ensuring the charity is financially sound, and scrutinising progress reports from the Chief Executive and Medical Director.
-There is also a Finance Committee which comprises of the Chairwoman, a Finance Accountant, the Chief Executive and Accounts Manager, who meet regularly through the year, and report to the Board of Directors.
+There is also a Finance Committee which comprises of the Chairwoman, a Finance Accountant, the Chief Executive and Finance Manager, who meet regularly through the year, and report to the Board of Directors.
 The Dublin Well Woman Centre is a limited company, and has charitable status (CHY6123).
 The Dublin Well Woman Centre is registered with the Charities Regulatory Authority (Registration Number 20010355).

 Nearly 50% of Well Woman’s annual revenue comes in the form of three different Service Level Agreements with the HSE – these are for our medical card service in Coolock, for crisis pregnancy-related counselling and medical services, and for provision of free cervical smear tests.
 We comply with standards and reporting requirements in all our funding.
 In addition to this, we charge for provision of healthcare services to women and men in our three clinics.
 We keep our charges under constant review.
 Our aim is that our services remain at the cutting edge of women’s health in primary care, that they are delivered with excellence and integrity, and that they are affordable.
 We do not currently engage in fundraising.